PDDStudio/tinyIFTTT/README.md

 Explanation:

-- actionIdentifier: This identifier is used to validate the action you want to be executed. **Make sure this number is unique and not used twice.**
+- **actionIdentifier**: This identifier is used to validate the action you want to be executed. **Make sure this number is unique and not used twice.**
-- actionTitle: Here you can specify the title you want to be displayed for this receipe on your smartphone.
+- **actionTitle**: Here you can specify the title you want to be displayed for this receipe on your smartphone.
-- actionDescription: Here you can specify the description you want to be displayed for this receipe on your smartphone.
+- **actionDescription**: Here you can specify the description you want to be displayed for this receipe on your smartphone.
-- actionExec: An array of String which represents the commands you would execute in your terminal / the process you want to be started with (optional) parameters.
+- **actionExec**: An array of String which represents the commands you would execute in your terminal / the process you want to be started with (optional) parameters.

 ###Usage